 Students who demonstrate a financial need as determined by federal guidelines will be eligible to borrow a Federal Subsidized Stafford Loan.
 Students who do not demonstrate need in the application process will have the option of applying for an Unsubsidized Federal Stafford Loan.
-The major difference between these two loans is that the student who borrows an Unsubsidized Federal Stafford Loan is responsible for the interest that accumulates while he/she is in school; with the Federal Subsidized Stafford Loan, the federal government pays interest and other costs during the period of enrollment.
+The major difference between these two loans is that the student who borrows an Unsubsidized Federal Stafford Loan is responsible for the interest that accumulates while he/she is in school.
+With the Federal Subsidized Stafford Loan, the federal government pays interest and other costs during the period of enrollment.
 Repayment by the student begins six months after he/she is no longer enrolled at least on a half-time basis.

-The interest rates on loans made during the 2012/13 academic year are 3.4% for subsidized loans and 6.8% for unsubsidized loans for undergraduates.
-Annual borrowing limits are $5,500 for freshmen (0-28 hours); $6,500 for sophomores (29-58 hours); and $7,500 for juniors and seniors (59+ hours).
-Graduate levels are at 6.8% and the annual borrowing limit is $20,500.
+The interest rates on loans made during the 2019-20 academic year are 4.53 percent for both subsidized and unsubsidized loans for undergraduates.
+Annual borrowing limits are $5,500 for freshmen (0 to 28 hours); $6,500 for sophomores (29 to 58 hours); and $7,500 for juniors and seniors (59 hours or more).
+Graduate levels are at 6.08 percent, and the annual borrowing limit is $20,500.